Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Some ergodic theory

 for every $A\in\mathcal{E}$ with $\mu(A)>0$.
 If $T$ is ergodic, then the qualification ``on $A$'' above is not needed.

-{\it The dual operator} $\widehat T$ is an operator $L^1(\mu)\to L^1(\mu)$ defined by
+\textit{The dual operator} $\widehat T$ is an operator $L^1(\mu)\to L^1(\mu)$ defined by

-with $\nu_f$ a signed measure on $\bigl(E,\mathcal{E} \bigr)$ given by $\nu_f(A) = \int_A f\, d\mu$, $A\in \mathcal{E}$.
+with $\nu_f$ a signed measure on $ (E,\mathcal{E} )$ given by $\nu_f(A) = \int_A f \,d\mu$, $A\in\mathcal{E}$.
 The dual operator satisfies the relation

-for $f\in L^1(\mu), \, g\in L^\infty(\mu)$.
-For any nonnegative measurable function $f$ on $E$ a similar definition gives a nonnegative measurable function $\widehat{T} f$, and \eqref{e:dual.rel} holds for any two nonnegative measurable functions $f$ and $g$.
+for $f\in L^1(\mu), g\in L^\infty(\mu)$.
+For any nonnegative measurable function $f$ on $E$, a similar definition gives a nonnegative measurable function $\widehat{T} f$, and (\ref{edualrel}) holds for any two nonnegative measurable functions $f$ and $g$.

-An ergodic conservative measure preserving map $T$ is called {\it pointwise dual ergodic} if there is a sequence of positive constants $a_n\to\infty$ such that
+An ergodic conservative measure preserving map $T$ is called \textit{pointwise dual ergodic} if there is a sequence of positive constants $a_n\to\infty$ such that

 for every $f\in L^1(\mu)$.
-If the measure $\mu$ is infinite, pointwise dual ergodicity rules out invertibility of the map $T$; in fact no factor of $T$ can be invertible, see p.
-129 of \cite{aaronson:1997}.
+If the measure $\mu$ is infinite, pointwise dual ergodicity rules out invertibility of the map $T$; in fact, no factor of $T$ can be invertible; see page~129 of \citet{aaronson1997}.

-Sometimes the convergence of the type described in the definition \eqref{e:pointw.dual.erg} of pointwise dual ergodicity is uniform on certain sets.
-Let $A\in {\mathcal E}$ be a set with $0<\mu(A)<\infty$.
-We say that $A$ is {\it a Darling-Kac set} for an ergodic conservative measure preserving map $T$ if for some sequence of positive constants $a_n\to\infty$,
+Sometimes the convergence of the type described in the definition (\ref{epointwdualerg}) of pointwise dual ergodicity is uniform on certain sets.
+Let $A\in{\mathcal E}$ be a set with $0<\mu(A)<\infty$.
+We say that $A$ is \textit{a Darling--Kac set} for an ergodic conservative measure preserving map $T$ if for some sequence of positive constants $a_n\to\infty$,

-(that is, the convergence in \eqref{e:DK.set} is uniform on a measurable subset $B$ of $A$ with $\mu(B)=\mu(A)$).
-By Proposition 3.7.5 of \cite{aaronson:1997}, existence of a Darling-Kac set implies pointwise dual ergodicity of $T$, so it is legitimate to use the same sequence $(a_n)$ in \eqref{e:pointw.dual.erg} and \eqref{e:DK.set}.
+[i.e., the convergence in (\ref{eDKset}) is uniform on a measurable subset $B$ of $A$ with $\mu(B)=\mu(A)$].
+By Proposition 3.7.5 of \citet{aaronson1997}, existence of a Darling--Kac set implies pointwise dual ergodicity of $T$, so it is legitimate to use the same sequence $(a_n)$ in (\ref{epointwdualerg}) and (\ref{eDKset}).

-Given a set $A\in {\mathcal E}$, the map $\varphi:\, E \to \mathbb{N} \cup \{ \infty \}$ defined by $\varphi(x) = \inf \{n \geq 1:\, T^n x \in A \}$, $x\in E$ is called {\it the first entrance time to $A$}.
+Given a set $A\in{\mathcal E}$, the map $\varphi\dvtx E \to\mathbb{N} \cup\{ \infty\}$ defined by $\varphi(x) = \inf\{n \geq1\dvtx T^n x \in A \}$, $x\in E$ is called \textit{the first entrance time to $A$}.
 If $T$ is conservative and ergodic (in addition to being measure preserving), and $\mu(A)>0$, then $\varphi<\infty$ a.e. on $E$.
-It is natural to measure how often the set $A$ is visited by the flow $(T^n)$ by {\it the wandering rate} sequence
+It is natural to measure how often the set $A$ is visited by the flow $(T^n)$ by \textit{the wandering rate} sequence

-There are several alternative expressions for the wandering rate sequence, the last two following from the fact that $T$ is measure preserving.
+There are several alternative expressions for the wandering rate sequence, the last two following from the fact that $T$ is measure preserving: